H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 Heartbeat mechanisms and live cycles provide a structured rhythm for checking health, producing internal and external narratives, and maintaining connections to other systems.
 By recording and integrating these activities into memory and container layers, the system treats its own ongoing operation as part of the context for future decisions.
 Unlike the web research jobs that update factual knowledge, these cycles keep track of how the system itself is performing and how it presents its activity to others, forming an operational history rather than a content feed.

-## 3.11 30 Mountainshares And Infrastructure
+## 3.11 31-mountainshares-and-infrastructure.md

-# 30. MountainShares and Web Infrastructure Integration
+# 31. MountainShares and Web Infrastructure Integration

 This chapter describes how the system interacts with cooperative structures and hosting platforms while remaining within the constraints set by barrier, container, and control layers.
 The focus is on the roles and limits of these connections, rather than on reproducing specific configuration files or credentials.